microprediction/microprediction/README.md

 ## What's the difference between [Microprediction.Com](https://www.microprediction.com/) and [Microprediction.org](https://www.microprediction.org/)?

-The former contains the [blog](https://www.microprediction.com/blog) and, for those seeking a structured set of tutorials, the [knowledge center](https://www.microprediction.com/knowledge-center), details of [competitions](https://www.microprediction.com/competitions) and so forth.
-The latter is browser for humans looking to see how their algorithms are are performing or their streams updating.
+The former contains the [blog](https://www.microprediction.com/blog), a [knowledge center](https://www.microprediction.com/knowledge-center) with video tutorials, details of [competitions](https://www.microprediction.com/competitions) and prizemoney, and so forth.
+The latter is browser for humans looking to see how their algorithms are are performing, or whether their streams are updating.

 ## Slack / Google Meets are recommended